 Alicia Meschke, CPO, Business Coordinator

 Alicia performs a variety of duties at the practice that facilitate the “day to day” activities.
-She oversees all digital patient communications and reviews, and social media and marketing, and special events.
-Alicia also has experience in several departments in our office including technician work as well as patient service coordinator experience.
+She oversees all digital patient communications and reviews, social media and marketing, and special events.

 Optometrists examine, diagnose, treat, and manage diseases, injuries and disorders of the visual system, the eye, and associated structures as well as identify related systemic conditions affecting the eye.